 ”And he healed many that were sick of divers diseases, and cast out many devils; and suffered not the devils to speak, because they knew him.”
 [Mark 1:34]

 How many times are we willing to compromise our integrity because we want the approval of man and we don’t care where it comes from.
 The temptation has power when we lack confidence in God.
-When we are not sure God has really called us, or we can’t wait for His timing, or our own goals have clouded God’s goals, then we want to solve the problem ourselves.
+When we are not sure God has called us, or we can’t wait for His timing or our own goals have clouded God’s, then we want to solve the problem ourselves.
 Those who grasp for power or position are usually those least able and qualified to have it.
-They will find themselves compromising principles and Christian character in order to have the approval of man which is necessary to keep a position they have fought for.
+They will find themselves compromising principles and Christian character to have man's approval, which is necessary to keep a position they have fought for.

 Jesus was perfectly content to have God establish Him.
 He did not need to desperately claw at every opportunity to be known as the Son of God.
 He did not have to shout, “Look here I am, the Son of God, the Messiah, even the devils know Me!”
 When we know who we are, we are not anxious if others recognize it or not.

 David is a beautiful example of this.
 As a young boy, David was anointed king of Israel by the great prophet Samuel himself.
 There was no mistaking the call.
-Yet David never grasp for the position.
+Yet David never grasped for the position.
 He served and respected the current king.
 He was faithful and true even though Saul tried to kill him.
 When David was given to opportunity to kill Saul and take the kingdom by force, he refused.
-He knew that God’s word could not fail and that in the right time God would place him on the throne.
+He knew that God’s word could not fail and that in the right time, God would place him on the throne.